carpentries-incubator/gap-lesson/episodes/04-testing.md

 ~~~
 {: .output}

-Thus, the approach 'Make it right, then make it fast' helped to detect a bug
+Thus, the approach 'Make it right, then make it fast' helped detect a bug
 immediately after it has been introduced.